legacy3/simc-ast-builder/examples/formatter/README.md

 1. Enter SimC code in the text area
 2. Click "Parse Code" to generate and visualize the AST
 3. Toggle "Optimize AST" to apply optimizations to the generated AST
+4. Switch between "Text View" and "Visual Tree" tabs to see different visualizations

 ## Example SimC Code